 She goes on to state that ‘craft’ and ‘small-batch’ are often used interchangeably, and Allen Katz, Distiller and Owner of the NY Distilling Co. says “Craft most certainly refers to size of production but I also believe that it should refer to recipe that is singularly unique to the brand.”

-Katz doesn’t believe it’s necessary for someone to own their own distillery to create a Craft Gin, but there still needs to be the knowledge, passion and care; Olivier Ward, Editor of GinFoundry.com believes that a truly authentic Craft Gin “goes from grain to glass where at each stage, the distiller will personally know the farmers, growers, pickers etc… Everything is traceable.
-Each ingredient has provenance and is made by people who share similar values and are all working towards the same goal.”
+Katz doesn’t believe it’s necessary for someone to own their own distillery to create a Craft Gin, but there still needs to be the knowledge, passion and care; Olivier Ward, Editor of GinFoundry.com believes that a truly authentic Craft Gin "is as much about the people behind the product as it is the finished spirit."
+He continues, "the ethos of care and attention goes from grain to glass, where at each stage, the distiller will personally know the farmers, growers, pickers, etc. Everything is traceable.
+Each ingredient has provenance and is made by people who share similar values and are all working towards the same goal."

 Fatty's Organic Gin is made in very small batches of 100 bottles at a time.
 As well as being a Craft Gin, Fatty's is 100% organic too - even the ink on the bottle is organic.
 Gee believes that the time and effort put into the creation of Fatty's, as well as the ingredients and attention to detail, is what makes it a Craft Gin.